Bug report #10944

 Anyway, I would appiciate having the "Encoding" field in the Properties, general tab enabled for all data types, not only shapefiles.

-#4 Updated by Jan Helebrant almost 10 years ago
+#4 Updated by Jan Helebrant over 10 years ago

 Hi,